-Review the The health carrier's shall demonstrate its method policy & procedure for responding promptly to requests for all documents, records and other information relevant to the claimant's claim for benefits after an adverse benefit determination, including medical necessity criteria and the comparative analysis required under (42 USC 300gg-26(a)(8)(A)), disclosures referenced above (45 CFR § 146.136(d)(3)) as referenced in ACA FAQ 45-Q6.
-This shall include the health carrier's protocol for ensuring that it discloses medical necessity criteria for both medical/ surgical benefits and mental health and substance use disorder benefits, as well as disclosures pertaining to the processes, strategies, evidentiary standards and other factors the health carrier used to apply a NQTL with respect to medical/ surgical benefits and mental health or substance use disorder benefits under the plan, when those specific items are requested.
-This shall also include a reporting of how the health carrier ensures prompt disclosure of all information requested.
+Review the health carrier's policy & procedure for responding promptly to requests for all documents, records and other information relevant to an adverse benefit determination, including medical necessity criteria and the comparative analysis required under (42 USC 300gg-26(a)(8)(A)), disclosures referenced above (45 CFR § 146.136(d)(3)) as referenced in ACA FAQ 45-Q6.

-Document that the The health carrier's must demonstrate that all claims processing and disclosure regarding adverse benefit determinations complies with the federal claims and appeals regulations- (45 CFR § 147.136).
+Document that the health carrier's claims processing and disclosure regarding adverse benefit determinations complies with the federal claims and appeals regulations (45 CFR § 147.136).